Gymnasium (Germany): Dress code

 After the Machtergreifung of the Nazis, the gymnasium cap was banned for political reasons.
 Literature describing student caps was burned.
 Students received new clothing from the League of German Girls and the Hitler Youth.
-Gymnasium students were forbidden from wearing clothing that identified them as members of their school.
-Now, it is no longer illegal and these caps are again being sold however, few ever wear one.
+Students at the gymnasium were forbidden to wear clothing that identified them as members of their school.
+Now, it is no longer illegal, and these caps are again being sold; however, few ever wear one.

-At some schools, when graduating, students receive an Abitur T-shirt, which is printed with the name of the school, the year of graduation and a slogan.
+At some schools, upon graduating, students receive an Abitur T-shirt printed with the school name, the year of graduation, and a slogan.